paulc-dev/checkers/README.md

 # Checkers game

 This is my implementation in Java of a checkers game.
-It is currently in progress.
+This is a work in progress.